Skip to main content

 Tampons soak up period blood within the vagina.
 It’s important to insert them properly — always follow the directions on the product — and make sure the string is tucked away before getting in the water.

 Tampons are also a bit more discreet than menstrual cups, which require emptying and rinsing in the sink.
-Emptying out a cup can be more difficult to do in a public restroom, so bear that in mind.
+Emptying out a cup can be more difficult to do in a public restroom, so keep that in mind.

 Some popular tampon options are: